Alternative strategies

 Performance Commentary

-• The main detractors from performance were: Discover Financial Services, Ansys, and Surmodics.
+• The main detractors from performance were: Covestro, Banca Generali and WNS.

 Outlook and Investment Strategy

-• The outlook for 2025 is much more promising, thanks to a more favourable antitrust environment for M&A activity globally: a change in administration in the US following Trump's election, the publication of the Draghi report in Europe recommending the emergence of national champions to face global competition, UK regulators being pushed by the political class to prioritize economic activity, and the Japanese market continuing to open up to foreign capital.
+• 2025 continues to look much more promising than 2024 thanks to a more favourable antitrust environment for M&A activity worldwide: the change of administration in the US following Trump's election, the publication of the Draghi report in Europe recommending the emergence of national champions to face global competition, regulators in the UK being pushed by politicians to prioritise economic activity, and the Japanese market continuing to open up to foreign capital.

 Alternative Strategy14 April 2025English